cadilhac/QuartznetRavendbFailingAspNetCoreApp/README.md

 ```

 This defers the job creation just after the initial setup.
 Run the app.
 It now works and the job is functional.

+## Another bug

+There is also another bug that can be showcased.
+In SampleJob.cs, uncomment a line to enable the DisallowConcurrentExecution attribute.
+Run the app.
+The job will never be fired.